spotinst/help/src/docs/ocean/tools-and-integrations/eksctl/join-an-existing-cluster.md

-# Join an Existing Cluster using eksctl
+# Connect an Existing Cluster using eksctl

-If you have an existing EKS cluster managed by eksctl and would like to join it with Ocean, complete the procedure below.
+If you have an existing EKS cluster managed by eksctl and would like to connect it to Ocean, complete the procedure below.

 ## Step 1.
 Create A New Ocean-Managed Nodegroup